Vision-Language Memory for Spatial Reasoning: Introduction

-The second challenge lies in the absence of persistent memory for diverse scenarios, although memory mechanisms have been explored in computer vision for decades \cite{hochreiter1997long}.
-Mobile robots often experience continuous viewpoint changes, partial observability, and frequent occlusions: objects may temporarily disappear and reappear as the viewpoint shifts~\cite{xu2020learning,lecun2022path}.
-Existing VLMs~\cite{llavanext,bai2025qwen2,li2025llavaonevision,openai2024gpt4o} rely on transient, token-based context windows that struggle to maintain a coherent, long-term spatial map~\cite{yang20253dmem,hu20253dllmmem}.
-As new visual inputs arrive, previously observed information is easily overwritten or forgotten.
-For example, when a robot moves from the doorway to the kitchen and then returns, a chair initially seen at the entrance may no longer be recalled, leading to failures in long-horizon tasks such as object counting.
-This highlights the need for an explicit memory mechanism capable of persistently storing and updating 3D-aware representations across time and viewpoints.
+The second challenge lies in the absence of persistent memory, although memory mechanisms have been explored in computer vision for decades \cite{hochreiter1997long}.
+Mobile robots experience viewpoint changes and occlusions, where objects may temporarily disappear and reappear as the viewpoint shifts~\cite{xu2020learning,lecun2022path}.
+Existing VLMs~\cite{llavanext,bai2025qwen2,li2025llavaonevision,openai2024gpt4o} rely on token-based context windows that struggle to preserve coherent spatial representations across frames~\cite{yang20253dmem,hu20253dllmmem}.
+As new visual inputs arrive, previously observed information may be overwritten, preventing consistent spatial reasoning across the video sequence.
+For example, when the viewpoint shifts and later revisits a previously observed area, a chair initially seen at the entrance may no longer be recalled, leading to failures in tasks such as object counting.
+This highlights the need for an explicit memory mechanism capable of preserving and updating 3D-aware representations across frames and viewpoints.

-To solve these challenges, existing approaches have explored several directions but with limited success.
-Early works~\cite{huang2023chat,chen2024ll3da,deng20253d,zheng2025video,wang2025ross3d,liu2025ssr} fine-tuned VLMs with additional 3D data, but progress was constrained by the scarcity and limited diversity of such datasets.
-More recent methods~\cite{wu2025spatialmllm,fan2025vlm3r,zheng2025vgllm} leverage geometric priors from 3D visual geometry foundation models~\cite{wang2024dust3r,wang2025vggt,wang2025cut3r}, yet their reliance on simple feature fusion fails to resolve the semantic-geometric misalignment and lacks mechanisms for temporal persistence.
-As a result, these models are incapable of building a coherent representation of the 3D world.
+To solve these challenges, existing approaches have explored several directions.
+Early works~\cite{huang2023chat,chen2024ll3da,deng20253d,zheng2025video,wang2025ross3d,liu2025ssr} fine-tuned VLMs with additional 3D data, yet progress was constrained by limited dataset scale and diversity.
+More recent methods~\cite{wu2025spatialmllm,fan2025vlm3r,zheng2025vgllm} leverage geometric priors from 3D visual geometry foundation models~\cite{wang2024dust3r,wang2025vggt,wang2025cut3r}, but their reliance on simple feature fusion neither explicitly addresses semantic-geometric misalignment nor provides a dedicated mechanism to preserve representations across frames.
+As a result, achieving coherent 3D-aware representations across views remains challenging.